Tyler Relf ends his career with a 4-for-4 performance at the plate.

 Several players have earned national honors under Kinneberg.
 C.J.
 Cron was a two-time first-team All-American in 2010 and 2011, a Golden Spikes Award semifinalist, the two-time District Player of the Year and a two-time MWC Player of the Year.
 Ryan Khoury earned first-team All-America honors in 2006, and was also District Player of the Year and MWC Player of the Year.

-Kinneberg has had six players drafted in the first 10 rounds out of Utah, including the Utes' first-ever first-round selection in 2011, when Cron was the 17th overall pick.
-Tyler Wagner was drafted in the fourth round in 2012.
-Three players were drafted in 2014, including two in the first 10 rounds - two-time honorable mention Pac-12 selection Mitch Watrous in the eighth round and Nick Green in the 10th round.
-Stephen Fife was a third-round pick in 2008, while Rick Anton went in the eighth round in 2011.
+Kinneberg has had seven players drafted in the first 10 rounds out of Utah, including the Utes’ first-ever first-round selection in 2011, when Cron was the 17th overall pick.
+Stephen Fife was a third-round pick in 2008 while Tyler Wagner was drafted in the fourth round in 2012.
+Other high draftees include two-time honorable mention Pac-12 selection Mitch Watrous in the eighth round in 2014, Rick Anton in the eighth round in 2011, Bret Helton in the ninth round in 2015 and Nick Green in the 10th round in 2014.

 Kinneberg's teams have rewritten the record books.
 Cron shattered the career batting average mark during his three seasons.
 Jay Brossman holds records for hits, doubles and total bases.
 Corey Shimada ranks first in the record books for triples, stolen bases, runs scored and walks.
 Wagner has a school-record 17 career saves.

 Kinneberg is in his second stint as head coach for the Utes.
 During Kinneberg's first stint as Utah’s head coach in 1996, he led the Utes to a 30-22 record.
 His squad tied for third place in the Western Athletic Conference's Northern Division and three players earned all-WAC honors.
 Kinneberg returned to the program on Sept.
 15, 2004.